Advancing diversity, equity, and inclusion (DEI) at CIRES

 - Fostering an inclusive, respectful culture that recognizes and embraces the diversity of our communities.

-- Building capacity to successfully seek, hire, and retain a diverse workforce.
+- Building capacity to successfully recruit and hire a diverse workforce.

 The CIRES DEI strategic plan guides our intention to create a workplace culture in which the talents of all individuals are cultivated, recognized, and appreciated.
 The plan is built around three imperatives, shown in the image below.
 Each strategic intent is elaborated in the following sections, along with a description of our goals and relevant programming in development.